Caring for Your Cole Clark Guitar

 Temperature and Humidity:

 All Cole Clark Guitars are made from solid timbers.
-All timber guitars take on moisture and expand when the weather is humid and loose moisture and can crack when the weather is dry.
+All timber guitars take on moisture and expand when the weather is humid and lose moisture and can crack when the weather is dry.
 All solid wood guitars are especially prone to this.
 If guitars get too hot then glue can let go.
 We manufacture at and suggest you keep your guitar between 42 and 50 percent humidity and at a temperature between 13 and 28 degrease Celsius.
 Rapid increase or decrease of temperature and humidity can contribute to cracking and expanding.
 There are many products to help you keep your Cole Clark at the recommended humidity.
-Planet Waves does a good range which maintain humidity within these boundaries and also measure humidity.
+Planet Waves makes a good range which maintains humidity within these boundaries and also measures humidity.
 We recommend keeping your guitar in a case when not using it.

-When stringing the guitar, push the bridge pin in softly and pull the ball end up against the bridge pin.
-Then push the bridge pin with your thumb.
+When stringing the guitar, push the bridge pin in softly and pull the ball end up against the bridge pin, then push the bridge pin with your thumb.
 If you tap or hammer the bridge pin you can crack the bridge.

 The heaviest strings that should go on a Cole Clark guitar are 13 to 56.
 We recommend 12 to 53.

 Some guitar stands and hangers affect nitrocellulose finish.
 A high quality stand will not affect the finish.

 Every guitar needs setting up or servicing on a regular basis.
 How much it is used determines how often this needs to be done.
 If there is wear on the frets it is time for a set up.
 We would recommend at least once a year as all timber moves with the seasons.
 This will keep the action at a height that is easy to play.